 - In a large bowl, combine the milk, eggs and sugar.
 Combine flour and baking powder; beat into egg mixture until smooth.

 - In a cast-iron or electric skillet, heat 2 inches of oil to 375°.
 Cover the bottom of a funnel spout with your finger; ladle 1/2 cup batter into funnel.
-Holding the funnel several inches above the skillet release finger and move the funnel in a spiral motion until all of the batter is released (scraping funnel with a rubber spatula if needed).
+Holding the funnel several inches above the skillet, release your finger and move the funnel in a spiral motion until all the batter is released.
+Scrape funnel with a rubber spatula if needed.

 - Fry until golden brown, 1 minute on each side.
 Drain on paper towels.
 Repeat with remaining batter.
 Dust with confectioners' sugar.
 Serve warm with jam.